adamgutons/portfolio/projects.md

 >A python application that provides an interface for transforming geospatial coordinates from one spatial reference system to another based on a user provided EPSG value or PROJ string (the [PROJ](https://proj.org/en/9.3/) engine powers the transformation functions).
 The application also provides python wrapper classes based on OGR Point, Line, and Polygon functionality.
-The wrapper classes use attribute getters to mimic the ESRI geometry classes, and allow for similar attribute retrieval,
+The wrapper classes use attribute getters to mimic the ESRI geometry classes, and allow for similar attribute retrieval

 + i.e. `geometry.points, geometry.firstPoint, geometry.X, geometry.spatialReference`